 Raynaud’s Phenomenon Through a Korean Medicine Lens: Peripheral Cold as a Central Problem

-• Raynaud’s phenomenon is not a vascular disease in the primary sense — it is a peripheral circulation failure that reflects the body’s central prioritization of vital organ blood supply over extremity perfusion.
+• Raynaud’s phenomenon is, in this framework, less a problem of the hands and feet than a peripheral circulation failure that reflects the body’s central prioritization of vital organ blood supply over extremity perfusion.

-• Korean medicine has understood this dynamic for centuries under a different vocabulary: peripheral cold is a downstream symptom of central Qi stagnation or insufficiency, not a problem of the hands and feet themselves.
+• Korean medicine reads peripheral cold as a downstream symptom of central Qi stagnation or insufficiency, not a problem of the extremities themselves.

-• The constitutional body type that predisposes to Raynaud’s is not fixed — it responds to treatment, lifestyle, and the direction of internal energy flow over time.
+• The functional state that predisposes to Raynaud’s is not fixed — it responds to treatment, lifestyle, and the direction of internal energy flow over time, even though a person’s underlying constitution does not change.

 In pathology lectures, I use Raynaud’s phenomenon to teach a principle that applies well beyond vascular medicine: the most visible symptom is often the last place the problem is located.
 The fingers turn white and blue.
 The fingers are where patients feel the problem, where they seek warming gloves and hand warmers, and where most symptomatic treatment is directed.
 But the fingers are not where the problem originates.

-Understanding this distinction is the difference between managing Raynaud’s indefinitely and actually resolving it.
+Understanding this distinction is the difference between managing Raynaud’s indefinitely and addressing its root.

 What Raynaud’s Phenomenon Actually Represents